tobiasbriones/blog/mathswe/eng/automation/platform/ops/automating-the-platform-operations-and-beyond-2023-08-31/index.md

 In order to automate my common workflow on mathsoftware.engineer I needed to develop a CLI tool to write some commands to operate on the article's source code all the way to production.

+### Kotlin and FP

+One of the favorite technologies for this implementation was Kotlin for various reasons.

+The developing tooling is not stable yet and will not be for a while since this will be part of something big that is not well-defined in practical terms yet.

+For CLIs, Rust[^4] would be my first choice, but it's too complicated for this stage of the system, so I need something faster to develop.

+[^4]: I've been using Rust to automate Ubuntu system installation instead

+I could use Purescript or Haskell to build a robust DSL, but that would also be over-engineering for this stage too.

+A convenient tool for my familiarity and its FP support is Kotlin since Java was my first language, and I'm well versed all over these ecosystems.

+The JVM isn't convenient for CLIs or GitHub actions tasks due to VM startup and overhead.
+Getting crazy about GraalVM or Kotlin native wouldn't make a lot of sense either.
+Since performance optimization is not a requirement (yet), I won't bother about this concern.

+As said, I'd use Rust which is appropriate, but I ended up choosing Kotlin (JDK 19) because it's a great balance among all the constraints.
+Furthermore, I can use the Arrow library to use a decent approach to FP, that is, my code and ideas can still be future-proof this way.